Welcome to the web page of

 |GCVS 4.1 variable star supplement.
 Complete 37382 star version.
 In this supplement the GCVS is displayed as labels so you can easily cross check with Tycho or UCAC2.
 To get Tycho star info switch off the supplement.
 (The smaller 7800 star version is included to the basic package)|

-computer or some patience.
-The planetary FITS files should be placed in
+fast computer or some patience.
+The planetary FITS files should be

 45 hand made drawings/sketches (880 Kbytes) of Bill Ferris, Todd Nowlan and Rainer Töpler as FITS files.
 These can blended inside the map.
 They should be put in an other directory as the Realsky images otherwise they are blend with the Realsky images.

 |Other languages||non-English help files and language modules.
 If you want create a new language module start modifying the English one .|

 |CD covers||Some designs by volunteers: or or or or|

 ||Star catalog conversion tool with Delphi source 290 conversion.
 (Dated 2016-9-25)|

 |SAO PPM conversion tool with Delphi source, DAT conversion.
 (Version 2015-6-4 )|

 |SKY_TOASTER, program for conversion to the TOAST projection,with Delphi source. v0.0 2016-3-28|